Snow country (Japan)

-Frequently snow is so deep in some places that buildings have a special entrance on their second story; people must remove snow from their roofs to prevent its weight from crushing their homes, and special care is taken to protect trees from the snow's weight.
+In some places, snow is frequently so deep that buildings have a special entrance on their second story.
+Likewise, roads must be excavated out of the snow with walls building up as high as 17 meters.

+People must remove snow from their roofs to prevent its weight from crushing their homes, and special care is taken to protect trees from the snow's weight.
 In some towns, people used to tunnel paths to one another's homes, and streets were lined with covered sidewalks to ensure that people could get around.
 Today in areas where temperatures are high enough to make it practical, many roads are equipped with sprinklers using warm ground water to keep them passable by melting the snow.

 The most recent record snows were brought by the blizzards of December 2005–February 2006, when well over 3 m (4.5 m in one part of Aomori Prefecture) of snow accumulated in many rural areas, and anywhere from 46 cm (Tottori) to nearly 1.5 m (Aomori) piled up even in several major cities.

+In February 2025, 47.24 inches of snow fell in Obihiro, Hokkaido in just 12 hours, one of the fastest recorded anywhere.

 One striking feature of Japan's snow country are the snow monsters (樹氷, Juhyō) on Mount Zaō (蔵王山, Zaō-san).
 Strong winds over the nearby lake fling water droplets which freeze against the trees and their branches, until near-horizontal icicles begin to form.
 Falling snow settles on the ice formations, and the result is a grotesque figure of a tree.
 The effect of a full forest of such trees gives visitors a ghostly impression.